iPeer Instructor Guide

 3. Within the "Evaluation Events" box, click List Evaluation Events.

-4. For the evaluation you want to sync, click Results under the "View" column.
+4. For the evaluation event you want to sync, click Results under the "View" column.

 5. Click Push Grades to Canvas at the top.

-6. Click Export and the grades will be sent to Canvas.
+6. Click Export to send the evaluation grades to Canvas.

 Tips

-• Once an iPeer evaluation is released, please do not change the total points possible for the Canvas assignment that it syncs with. iPeer cannot see changes to the total points in the Canvas assignment.
+• Once the results for an iPeer evaluation event are released, please do not change the total points possible for the Canvas assignment that it syncs with. iPeer cannot see changes to the total points in the Canvas assignment.
 It will continue to send grades to Canvas based on the original total points possible.

-• Qualitative feedback cannot be directly synced with Canvas, as it doesn't have a numerical value to send.
-In these cases, use the export option to manage scores, then upload them to Canvas.
+• Qualitative feedback cannot be directly synced with Canvas, as it does not have a numerical value to send.
+In these cases, you can instruct students to check their peer assessment comments directly in iPeer.

 Where can I get more support with iPeer?